dmidlo/histdata.com-tools/docs/broker-capture-contracts.md

 - collector clock correction;
 - quote.

-This lets #444 distinguish a quiet market, a known broker outage, a collector failure, a reconnect discontinuity, and a clock problem.
+This lets the fingerprint fitter distinguish a quiet market, a known broker outage, a collector failure, a reconnect discontinuity, and a clock problem.
 A session manifest is `open`, `completed`, or `failed`; a failed session retains bounded reason codes without copying exception messages or private adapter state.